aleksandarMilev/softuni-courses/README.md

 The course also includes managing streams, files, and directories, as well as exploring functional programming with **LINQ**.
 Additionally, it covers defining and using classes, working with generics, and implementing iterators and comparators.

+## C# OOP
+Delves into key object-oriented programming concepts in C#.
+It begins with the fundamentals of inheritance and encapsulation, and then progresses to interfaces, abstraction, and polymorphism.
+Additional topics include exception handling, debugging techniques, and the SOLID principles.
+The course also explores reflection, attributes, unit testing, mocking, test-driven development, and design patterns.

 ## HTML and CSS
 Introduces the basics of HTML and CSS, covering core topics such as the HTML structure and CSS styling.
 It includes hands-on exercises on the CSS Box Model, typography, and layout techniques using Flexbox.